kandelvijaya/website/content/post/promiseIn30Lines.md

 +++

-In functional programming (Haskell), Monad is used to encapsulate side effects.
-This is how IO (printing to console, getting line feed) and networking (getting things asynchronously from cloud) is done.
-In the end, we hide all the impurity behind the Monad and work in pure functional grounds.
-Can we hide our dirty async tasks and callback behind a monad in Swift?
-Can we achieve the same purity, declarative and composable properties in Swift?

-This post is about taking a simple async task and encapsulating in a monad and then composing on top of this abstraction.
-This is not the definitive way to solve such problem but it is to me very simple and elegant.
-We will talk about some alternatives when possible.
+This post abstracts handling async tasks and come up with declarative linearized API model.
+Async tasks includes nested networking, nested animation and even nested multithreading compute intensive code blocks.
+Async task is one of side effect programming technique.

+Side effect is integral part of programming; mutating state, printing to screen/paper, asynctask to download JSON, keeping a running counter, locking/unlocking thread are all examples of side effect programming technique.
+Any useful programming language must provide a way to interact with side effects.
+This is how we build real world application.
+However, complexity increases as we increase side effect; for example, think how a view controller with 10 mutable properties is easier to reason, debug and maintain than a view controller with 20 mutable properties.
+Compare nested callback code to a normal code.
+Functional Programming (FP) and Imperative programming (IP) takes different stance on tackling this issue at hand.
+IP uses callbacks while FP prefers monadic approach.
+We are interested to see monadic approach in this particular case.

+Functional Programming takes monadic approach to hide the impurity behind a type and work with pure functions.
+Can we do the same in Swift?

-## In the end we will have done 3 things:
+## We will do 3 things:

 - Understand and know how to encapsulate async tasks (getting rid of callback hell)
 - See how we can use this type to encapsulate and create declarative animation API.
 - See how 30 lines can do all these above tasks.

-### For minors:
-- The type we will implement is common or popular as **Promise**.
-We will see what it is.
+As a side note, the monadic type that we will implement is popular as Promise or Future or Deferred on various texts.
+We will stick with Promise for this post.
-- We will see how **Functor** is a requirement for **Monad**.

 # The callback hell